pimatic/pimatic/README.md

 ==============

-sweetpi-server is a home automation server and framework built on nodejs and express to control various devices (actors).
-It can be run on the raspberry pi.
+sweetpi-server is a home automation server and framework built on nodejs and express to control various Actuators.
+It can run on the raspberry pi.

 Installation
 ------------